 AKNS A101E-Elementary Alutiiq Lang.
 I (distance/F2F)

-Beginning in Fall 2014, students can earn an Occupational Endorsement Certificate (OEC) in Alutiiq Language on their transcripts by completing a series of courses.
+Students can now earn an Occupational Endorsement Certificate (OEC) in Alutiiq Language on their transcripts by completing a series of courses.
 This OEC is ideal for individuals working in language and cultural education and community-based language projects, or for students celebrating their heritage.